Afrikaans & South African English

 Babalwa Ludidi

-MSc candidate (Speech-Language Pathology), University of Cape Town; B (Speech-Language and Hearing Therapy), Stellenbosch University
+MSc candidate (Speech-Language Pathology), University of Cape Town (Speech-Language and Hearing Therapy), Stellenbosch University

 Speech-Language Therapist